vwillyams/garbage-ECSJobDemos/README.md

 # ECSJobDemos
 Github project for the Compute demo for Unite Austin 2017

+Requires latest from unity/unity
+branch: scripting/jobsystem/playerloop-prototype
-Requires latest from unity/unity branch (Please always keep this up to date when master requires new builds): scripting/jobsystem/playerloop-prototype
+(Please always keep this up to date when master requires new builds):

 # Intro

-https://www.youtube.com/watch?v=AXUvnk7Jws4
+Talk about C# job system at Unite Europe https://www.youtube.com/watch?v=AXUvnk7Jws4